awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-gluecontext.md

 ```

 Creates a [DataSource trait](glue-etl-scala-apis-glue-datasource-trait.md) that reads data from a source like Amazon S3, JDBC, or the AWS Glue Data Catalog\.
 + `connectionType` — The type of the data source\.
-Can be one of “s3”, “mysql”, “redshift”, “oracle”, “sqlserver”, “postgresql”, “parquet”, or “orc”\.
+Can be one of “s3”, “mysql”, “redshift”, “oracle”, “sqlserver”, “postgresql”, "dynamodb", “parquet”, or “orc”\.
 + `connectionOptions` — A string of JSON name\-value pairs that provide additional information for establishing a connection with the data source\.
   + `connectionOptions` when the `connectionType` is "s3":
     + *paths* \(required\) — List of Amazon S3 paths to read\.